berenm/opengl-specification/src/glsl/GLSL 4.40.08 Specification.pdf.rst

 restrict-qualified image variables in ways that wouldn't be permitted for image variables not so qualified, because the compiler can assume that the underlying image won't be read or written by other code.
-Applications are responsible for ensuring that image memory referenced by variables qualified with

-                                               93
-                                                                               4 Variables and Types

-restrict will not be referenced using other variables in the same scope; otherwise, accesses to restrict- qualified variables will have undefined results.
+Applications are responsible for ensuring that image memory referenced by variables qualified with restrict will not be referenced using other variables in the same scope; otherwise, accesses to restrict-qualified variables will have undefined results.
 Memory accesses to image variables declared using the readonly qualifier may only read the underlying memory, which is treated as read-only memory and cannot be written to.
 It is a compile-time error to pass an image variable qualified with readonly to imageStore() or other built-in functions that modify image